February 2, 2020 (Updated )

-“Subscribe to my newsletter” is basically the 2020 version of “subscribe to my channel” – and we’re not the first ones to call it.
-Tools like Substack and Mailchimp have given individuals the power to easily and efficiently mail a large group or people about literally anything.
+“Subscribe to my newsletter” is basically the 2021 version of “subscribe to my channel” – and we’re not the first ones to call it.
+Tools like Substack and Mailchimp have given individuals the power to easily and efficiently mail a large group of people about literally anything.

-While researching this piece I may or may not have signed up to newsletters about cats, tea, and chocolate – though this says a lot about me, I realise.
+While researching this piece we may or may not have signed up to newsletters about cats, tea, and chocolate.
+This probably says more about us, though.
 Joyous content about cats and food aside, newsletters can also prove incredibly handy when searching for a job in journalism.

 As well as clearly detailing various openings, some newsletters also offer support, advice and tips.
 There’s a real sense of community, and a shared understanding of this darn complex industry.
-Over the last few weeks these newsletters have made me laugh, they’ve made me think and they’ve made me feel very grateful to those who have spent an unimaginable length of time putting them together.
+Over the last few weeks these newsletters have made us laugh, they’ve made us think and they’ve made us feel very grateful to those who have spent an unimaginable length of time putting them together.

 Freelance Writing Jobs

-Appearing in your inbox every Thursday is this cheerful and GIF-filled newsletter written and compiled by Sian Meades, focused on UK opps.
+Appearing in your inbox every Thursday is this cheerful and GIF-filled newsletter written and compiled by Sian Meades, focused on UK opps that are either freelance or part-time.
+Every opportunity is paid, and Sian refuses to list things which pay badly.

 Christina McDermott is the Managing Director and Co-Founder of Cattingdon, a company that specialises in all things social.
 And they’ve got the credential to prove it, having worked for clients such as Channel 4, Babybel, and Bill’s Restaurants.